 Still, Vampire: The Masquerade fans were drawn to the cast of characters, the story, and fell in love with many of the missions.
 Given the circumstances around its release, Bloodlines was still widely loved and accepted, and obtained cult status.
 If that wasn't evident back then, it's evident now.

-Paradox Interactive announced Bloodlines 2 at GDC on March 21, a sequel that, by the time it releases, will have been 16 years in the making (which is a mere blink in vampire years).
+Paradox Interactive announced Bloodlines 2 at GDC in 2019, a sequel that, by the time it releases, will have been 16 years in the making (which is a mere blink in vampire years).
 And until Bloodlines 2 is released, we'll be collecting every bit of news here for you to devour.
 Or sip casually.
 Whatever your feeding style.

 Here's everything we know about Vampire: The Masquerade—Bloodlines 2 so far.

 Originally scheduled for March 2020, Bloodlines 2 has been pushed back to an unspecified time later in the year.
 Saying that it didn't want to repeat the mistakes of the original Bloodlines (specifically that it was "famously launched too early"), Hardsuit Labs posted on its blog that Vampire The Masquerade—Bloodlines 2 would be pushed back from the first quarter 2020 release window to ensure its quality.

 Thank goodness, because now that we know Half-Life: Alyx is planned for April we'd hate for them to go head to head again.